 Wondering where the singing gecko part of the story is?
 You’ve arrived. 🙂

-Many changes flowed from the dawning of this new day, almost all of them quite subtle and light.
-I felt a breezy new energy toward spiritual things and wanted to read even more, meditate even more, bask in nature more.
+Many changes flowed from that dawning, almost all of them quite subtle and light.
+I felt a breezy new energy toward spiritual things and wanted to read more, meditate more, bask more.
 But we’d bought an older house which needed constant repairs and improvements, and that took a lot of the time.

 Just outside our new bedroom window was an old black olive tree that had grown too large for the space it was in.
-The branches scraped against the roof of the house, leaving scars, and the roots endangered the foundation, but the tree also provided shade from the intense Florida sunshine and a resting spot for lots of birds.
+Its branches scraped against the roof of the house, leaving scars, and its roots endangered the foundation, but the tree also provided shade from the intense Florida sunshine and a resting spot for lots of birds.

 And a gecko.

 A loud gecko who, every night when I would crawl into bed to sleep, would make a horrible horrible noise, something like >rwaaaaak< >rwaaaak< >rwaaaak<.